Nedd Brockmann

-Nedd Brockmann is an Australian ultramarathon athlete, motivational speaker and former electrician from Forbes, New South Wales.
-He became notable for running across Australia in 2022, taking 47 days from coast to coast, currently he is the joint third fastest person to run across Australia laterally.
+Nedd Robert Brockmann (born 1998 or 1999) is an Australian ultramarathon athlete, motivational speaker, and former electrician from Forbes, New South Wales.
+He became notable for running across Australia in 2022, taking 47 days from coast to coast.
+As of October 2024 he is the joint third fastest person to run across Australia laterally.

+Early life

+Nedd Robert Brockmann was born in 1998 or 1999 in Forbes, New South Wales.

 Fundraising

 In October 2022, Brockmann completed a 3,952 km run from Perth’s Cottesloe Beach across the country to Sydney's Bondi Beach in 47 days.
 During this time he raised A$2.6 million for homelessness.

-In July 2024, a documentary Nedd Brockmann: Runn was released showcasing his extraordinary mission to make a difference as he ran across Australia raising money for homelessness.
+In July 2024, a documentary film titled Nedd Brockmann: Runn was released, about his mission to make a difference as he ran across Australia raising money for homelessness.
+As of October 2024 he is the joint third fastest person to run across Australia laterally.